streetturtle/streetturtle.github.io/_posts/2015-07-14-rest-monitor.markdown

 ---
 layout: post
-title:  "REST call monitoring extenstion for AppDynamics"
+title:  "REST call monitoring extension for AppDynamics"
 date:   2015-07-14 16:23:45
 comments: true
 categories:
-description: AppDynamics is platform which allows to monitor many aspects of the application - from user interaction to performace of SQL calls to database.
-It has nice platform for custom extenstions which provides all kind of metrics.
+description: AppDynamics is platform which allows to monitor many aspects of the application - from user interaction to performance of SQL calls to database.
+It has nice platform for custom extensions which provides all kind of metrics.
 Here I'd like to show how to create a custom extension which makes a rest call to some webservice (which provides some interesting metrics about application) and sends them to the AppDynamics controller.
 tags:
 - appdynamics
 - ruby